daniel-pereira-guimaraes/python-scrypts/README.md

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code as long as you provide proper attribution to the original author.

+## Disclaimer

+These scripts interact directly with databases, queues, and services.
+Use them with caution, as improper usage can lead to loss of data or other unintended effects.
+Always ensure you have backups and test thoroughly before running in production environments.